 Top 19 Countries with Data Privacy Laws

+In 2016, Minnesota state auditors discovered that 88 police officers across the state had misused their access to data.
+This had been between 2013 and 2015.
+They had access to personal data in the state’s driver’s license database and abused this access to look up information on people without authorization.
+Those affected include family members, girlfriends, friends, and others.
 With the rise in the number of online activities involving the user to submit data, there has been an increased awareness of data privacy, and the need to keep it private.
-Many companies share user data with a third party without the consent of the person involved and it is not the case anymore in some countries thanks to top data privacy laws that have been put in place.
+Many companies share user data with a third party without the consent of the person involved.
+Thanks to top data privacy laws that exist in some countries, however, this isn’t the case anymore.

 The Best Way to Ensure Your Privacy